c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_dnaseq.rst

 The `Genome in a Bottle dataset`_ was used to select steps and parameters minimizing the false-positive rate and maximizing the true-positive variants to achieve a sensitivity of 99.7%, precision of 99.1%, and F1 score of 99.4%.
 Finally, additional annotations are incorporated using `dbNSFP`_ and / or Gemini and QC metrics are collected at various stages and visualized using `MultiQC`_.
 This pipeline has two different protocols, the default protocol based on the GATK variant caller, haplotype caller, (-t mugqic) and one based on the mpileup/bcftools caller (-t mpileup).

-The DNA sequencing pipeline support two trimmers: Trimmomatic or `Skewer <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-182>`_.
+The DNA sequencing pipeline supports two trimmers: `Trimmomatic`_ and `Skewer <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-182>`_.

 See :ref:`More Information on DNA Sequencing` section below for details.